samkrishna/seductionbook/essays/star-trek-v-america.md

 So that's A LOT of detail, and I can almost feel your eyes bleeding as you experience a strong case of [tl;dr syndrome](https://www.dictionary.com/browse/TLDR).
 So, let me simplify and generalize this even further:

 - Rural White Voters get to keep their childhood God, who always looks like some version of [White Jesus](https://youtu.be/dfJCyDmTwyg)
-- Because they are UTTERLY surrounded by other white people almost exclusively, they have a homogenous mindset reinforced by church attendance and "Friday Night Lights" football games.
+- Because they are UTTERLY surrounded by other rural white people almost exclusively, they have a homogenous mindset reinforced by church attendance and "Friday Night Lights" football games.
 This homogeneity has roughly two points of origin:
 	- Original government policies ONLY allowing White Men to own land at the time of the Constitution's inception (esp. in the South) as well as Jim Crow terrorism cowing African-Americans into fleeing (aka [The Great Migration](https://www.amazon.com/dp/0679763880))
 	- Continous policies of segregation, whether it was explicitly racial (Jim Crow and its antecedants) or [economic in the modern era](https://www.amazon.com/dp/0525577335).
 Bonus points if you already knew that it happens EVERYWHERE and not just in the South.
 - These same White Voters listen to AM Radio, Fox News, Sinclair Broadcasting stations, and right wing social media posts shared by their friends and family all the time.
 These groups are ***constantly*** self-reinforcing their programming that "ANYTHING DIFFERENT FROM US IS BAD".
 - This is why any appeals based on "cultural security" can easily exploit them, even if the appeals are demonstrably untrue.
-- Any argument that *challenges* their built-in victim posture, which they have to adapt in order to preserve their need for cultural security, will be automatically dessicated and rejected.
+- Any argument that *challenges* their built-in victim posture, which they have to adapt in order to preserve their self-esteem driven need for cultural security, will be automatically dessicated and rejected.

 Why?
 Because the addictive need to be right about my/your/our past keeps us in a self-reinforcing feedback loop of self-victimization.
 The Loop sounds or feels like a version of this: